Gordie Howe: Playing career

 In 1944, Howe was noticed by Detroit Red Wings scout Fred Pinkney and was invited to their camp in Windsor, Ontario.
 He was signed by the Red Wings to a "C" form and assigned to their junior team, the Galt Red Wings.
+Due to Canadian Amateur Hockey Association limits on transferring players from Western Canada to the east, Howe was declared ineligible for the 1944–45 OHA season.
+Howe played only one regular season game for Galt, scoring one goal and two assists on November 18, 1944, which were later stricken from the official records when the Hamilton Barons folded.
+Howe was to attend Galt Collegiate Institute but instead worked at a metal factory, and remained with Galt for the season participating only in practices and exhibition games.

-Due to the maximum number of Western players allowed by the league and the Red Wings' preference to develop older players, Howe's playing time with the team was initially limited.
-However, in 1945, he was promoted to the Omaha Knights of the minor professional United States Hockey League (USHL), where he scored 48 points in 51 games as a 17-year-old.
+In the next season, Howe was promoted to the Omaha Knights of the minor professional United States Hockey League (USHL), where he scored 48 points in 51 games as a 17-year-old.
 While playing in Omaha, Frank Selke of the Toronto Maple Leafs noticed Howe's rights needed to be properly listed as Red Wings property.
 Having a good relationship with Detroit head coach Jack Adams, he notified Adams of the clerical error, and Howe was quickly put on the team's protected list.

 Detroit Red Wings

 Howe made his NHL debut on October 16, 1946, playing right wing for the Detroit Red Wings, scoring in his first game at age 18.
 He wore number 17 as a rookie.
 However, when Roy Conacher joined the Chicago Black Hawks after the 1946–47 season, Howe was offered Conacher's number 9, which he would wear for the rest of his career.
 Although he had not requested the change, Howe accepted it when he was informed "9" would entitle him to a lower Pullman berth on road trips.
 He quickly established himself as a great goalscorer and a gifted playmaker with a willingness to fight.
 Howe fought so often in his rookie season that head coach Jack Adams told him, "I know you can fight.
 Now can you show me you can play hockey?"
 The term "Gordie Howe hat trick" (consisting of a goal, an assist, and a fight) was coined in reference to his penchant for fighting; however, Howe himself only recorded two such hat tricks in his career, on October 10, 1953, and March 21, 1954.
 Using his great physical strength, he was able to dominate the opposition in a career that spanned six decades (including one game with the Detroit Vipers of the IHL in 1997).
 In a feat unsurpassed by any hockey player, he finished in the top five in scoring for 20-straight seasons.
-Howe also scored 20 or more goals in 22 consecutive seasons between 1949 and 1971, an NHL record.
+The first player to score 600 goals, Howe also scored 20 or more goals in 22 consecutive seasons between 1949 and 1971, an NHL record.